katherinj/light-sound-memory-game/README.md

 The following **additional** features are implemented:

-- [ ] Player has 4 different modes to choose from on home screen
+- [x] Player has 4 different modes to choose from on home screen
-- [ ] Amount of lives vary depending on difficulty level
+- [x] Amount of lives vary depending on difficulty level
+- [x] Wrong button click

 ## Video Walkthrough (GIF)